B

 Cornea & External Eye

 A chronic inflammatory disease centered on the eyelid margin.
-It is broadly classified into anterior blepharitis (staphylococcal and seborrheic) and posterior blepharitis (Meibomian gland dysfunction, MGD), with alternating remission and exacerbation.
-Based on the Japanese MGD Clinical Practice Guidelines 2023, warm compresses and eyelid hygiene are the mainstays of treatment, with antibiotics or steroids added as needed.
+It is broadly classified into anterior blepharitis (staphylococcal and seborrheic) and posterior blepharitis (meibomian gland dysfunction, MGD), with repeated remissions and exacerbations.
+Warm compresses and eyelid hygiene are the mainstays of treatment, with antibiotics or steroids added as needed.

 Blue-on-Yellow Perimetry (SWAP)